| Teach Yourself SQL in 21 Days, Second Edition

 syntax varies widely among different database systems.

-ALTER USER user
+ALTER USERALTER USER user

 ALTER USER statement changes a user's system settings such as password.

-1> BEGIN TRANSACTION transaction_name
+BEGIN TRANSACTION1> BEGIN TRANSACTION transaction_name

 2> transaction type